Scoring System:

 - Competitive Level 2 Overall Awards for placements 1st to 3rd

-- Competitive Level 1 Overall Awards for placements 1st & 2nd only
+- Competitive Level 1 Overall Award for placements 1st to 3rd

 - Top 3 studios presented with prizes and large awards for Studio Standings in Comp level 2